 availability of high-value natural resources (i.e. outputs of illegal crop production) to finance agricultural colonization and guerrilla movements; and proximity to forested areas that might serve as cover for armed groups.

-Results also indicate that forest commons apparently reduce the causes of conflicts, and simultaneously provide contributions to carbon-storage and to meeting local communities’ basic needs (see related paper).
+Results also indicate that forest commons apparently reduce the causes of conflicts, and simultaneously provide contributions to carbon-storage and to meeting local communities’ basic needs (see blog about related paper).

 What about the opportunities that may arise for sustainable food production of such integration?